 Treatment of dental erosion

-Background: This patient presented with moderate to severe erosion of teeth—erosion is the chemical dissolving of the teeth.
+Background: This patient had moderate to severe erosion of teeth—erosion is the chemical dissolving of the teeth.
 From photos 1, 2, 5 and 7, it is possible to see the amount of tooth loss.
 It is also interesting that there is little or no decay associated with the erosion of teeth.
-Clearly, for someone who is a young adult, this amount of tooth loss does not bode well for future dental health.
+Clearly, for someone who is a young adult, this amount of tooth loss is not good for future dental health.
 Additionally, many treatments for such erosion involve further removal of tooth structure (when significant tooth structure has already been lost to erosion).

 Solution: Instead of further removal of tooth structure, at Belle Dental we use a purely additive technique.
 We can bond resin directly to the eroded tooth surfaces to reconstruct tooth shape and function.
 This type of restorative process not only saves the remaining tooth structure—but also protects the teeth from further erosion by creating an air tight, water tight seal over the tooth with composite resin.
 By reconstructing tooth shape, we reconstruct function.